Updated November 2022.

 Cuba is a bucket list destination for many people, which I absolutely understand – and I agree!

-Being famous and infamous for its complicated history, everyone knows a little bit about Cuba.
-About the revolution in 1959, Che Guevara and Fidel Castro, the US invasion in 1961, and the Cuban missile crisis in 1962.
+You probably know about the revolution in 1959, Che Guevara and Fidel Castro, the US invasion in 1961, and the Cuban missile crisis in 1962.

 Not to mention the blockade and the international sanctions that have been going on for almost 60 years.